viamrobotics/docs/docs/installation/prepare/jetson-agx-orin-setup.md

 - NVIDIA Step 2 - Install JetPack Components
   - After running `sudo apt dist-upgrade`, if you are prompted with "Package distributer has shipped an updated version" hit `y` to install the updated version.
   - Do not run `sudo apt install nvidia-jetpack` in your terminal until after `sudo reboot` has completed.
-  - If your board is powered off after `sudo reboot` has completed and refuses to turn on, disconnect and reconnect the power cable and push the power button.
+  - If your board is powered off after `sudo reboot` has completed and refuses to turn on, disconnect and reconnect the power cable.
   - It is normal for JetPack installation to take a very long time, up to an hour or more.

 You can find additional assistance in the [Troubleshooting section](/appendix/troubleshooting/).